 - Automation – The software can automate most accounting tasks, including the reports we mentioned above.
 You can also schedule them for specific times or frequencies.
 Aside from reporting, you can also automate recurring bill payments, invoices, and expense reconciliation and categorization.

 - Invoicing – One unique feature of QuickBooks’ invoicing capabilities is progress invoicing (available in certain plans), which is particularly useful for projects or deliverable-based engagements.
 Aside from this feature, QuickBooks allows you to send invoices through email.
 If you have a Google account, QuickBooks actually lets you create and send invoices from Gmail.

 - Mobile apps – QuickBooks has iOS and Android apps that have much of the functionality of the desktop version.
 You can create and send invoices, view account balances and P&L’s, and check customer data.

 While QuickBooks does have its shortcomings, these are mostly minor ones.
 QuickBooks’ plethora of features, easy-to-use interface, and powerful reporting tools make it the choice of most accountants across all industries.

 Best Accounting Software for Micro-enterprises: Zoho Books

-Whether you run a Fortune 500 company or a small, one-person freelancing operation, you need accounting software.
+Whether you run a Fortune 500 company or a small, one-person freelancing operation where you make money blogging, you need accounting software.